 - Published Only: The search will only return results of strings that have been published.

 - Match Case: The search will take case into account.
 Therefore, searching for "LOGIN" would not return "Login".

 - Exact Match: If this is selected, the search result has to exactly match the query, character for character.

-- Enter keywords in the search field and press Enter.
+- Type keywords in the search field and press Enter on your keyboard.

 From within the Search TM tab click New window to keep it open in its own separate window.
 This is particularly useful if you're using an external monitor.
 It allows you to perform a concordance search and view context at the same time.